lizageorge/my-Stanford-Summer-Sessions/Math Foundations of Computing - CS 103/Notes/7-06; Logic Translation.md

 	- --> ![[Pasted image 178.png]]
 	- there's a cleaner way, using the contrapositive; ![[Pasted image 179.png]]
 		- (contrapositive of not x implies not a way to find out is waytofindout implies x equals w)
+	- you can add more definitions and layers for describing multiple unique elements(pset2)
 - there is a seperate operator in maths to describe uniqueness, but we will not be using it in this class